If you want to grow your business, simply storing contacts in your sales CRM is not enough.

 - Contacts with a grey flag are at the bottom of the priority list (scheduled for future dates).

-Action Stream is a simple tool for prioritizing, managing, and tracking contacts and tasks in your CRM.
+Action Stream is a simple tool for prioritizing, managing, and tracking leads and CRM tasks.

 Here’s what you can do with it.

-Growing a business would have been simple if each contact in your CRM only had one thing that you needed to do to bring it closer to sale.
+Growing a business would have been simple if each lead in your CRM only had one thing that you needed to do to bring it closer to a sale.

 However, often that’s not the case.